Fighting for Freedom

 The prolonged absence of Frik and Peter is devastating for their families.
 Jolene, Frik’s daughter, was due to get married in 2023.
 Her Dad was helping her plan her wedding before the arrest, and without him there to walk her down the aisle, she’s been forced to put her plans on hold.

 This is an excruciating situation for Frik and Peter, not only because they are innocent, but also because they both suffer from chronic illnesses.
 They have each lost some 25kg since they were jailed.
-During the time that they’ve been in prison in Equatorial Guinea, both have also lost family members and friends, with whom they were very close.
-There has virtually been no contact with their families since their arrest.
+During the time that they’ve been in prison in Equatorial Guinea, has been virtually no contact with their families.

-The South African Department of International Relations (DIRCO’s) consular desk has managed to arrange just three visits by their officials in Equatorial Guinea to the men since their arrests, and two calls to each of their partners.
-Another visit was arranged by the UK High Commissioner, where Peter was granted a brief call to his life partner of 30 years, Kathy.
+The South African Department of International Relations (DIRCO’s) consular desk has managed to arrange just four visits by their officials in Equatorial Guinea to the men since their arrests, and three calls to each of their partners.
+Another visit was arranged by the UK Mission, where Peter was granted a brief call to his life partner of 30 years, Kathy.
 Peter asked Kathy to marry him on that call.
 She obviously said yes.
-Peter is a dual SA / UK citizen.

 Article 36 of the Vienna Convention on Consular Relations, 1963 expressly states that countries be granted access to detainees in other countries.
 Again, both Equatorial Guinea and South Africa are signatories to the Convention, however, despite numerous requests by the South African consular authorities, Equatorial Guinea has restricted consular visits and access to defence lawyers to Frik and Peter, in breach of the Vienna Convention

-On 5 May 2024, Naledi Pandor, Minister of International Relations and Cooperation for South Africa, visited Equatorial Guinea to plead for the release of Frik and Peter.
+On 5 May 2024, South Africa’s former Minister of International Relations and Cooperation, Naledi Pandor, visited Equatorial Guinea to plead for the release of Frik and Peter.
 She met with her counterpart, Simeon Oyono Esono Angue, the Minister of Foreign Affairs, International Cooperation and Diaspora, as well as Teodoro Obiang Nguema Mbasogo, the President of Equatorial Guinea (Teddy’s father).

 Frik and Peter’s families are anxiously awaiting any news that will help bring them home safely.
 The reality is that given that this is a political dispute between South Africa and Equatorial Guinea, only a political solution will secure their release.
 They must be brought home, and in order to do that, the families need the South African and UK governments to do all they can to get them released.